+Payment will be required for students who are successful in petitioning for a deferred examination.
 Students writing a Daniels deferred exam during the December examination period must pay the deferred examination fee in cash to the Office of the Registrar and Student Services at 1 Spadina Crescent, Room 100.

 Your deferred examination will be cancelled if payment has not been received by this deadline.
 No further opportunity will be given.

 The information below is relevant to all Daniels Faculty undergraduate students, whether the course in which the deferred exam is being written is a Daniels Faculty course or a Faculty of Arts & Science course.

 - Scheduling of Deferred Examinations: Note that the scheduling for deferred examinations can only be completed after the regular examination schedule has been completed, in order to try to avoid conflicts in scheduling between regular and special examinations.
 For this reason the posting of your deferred examination schedule occurs one to two weeks (depending on the session) after the posting of the regular examination schedule.